kira10krishna/OC-Live-Data/README.md

 - Build main python file in modular format

 Current actions:-
-- API building : (All api's are mostly built)
-- Build a modular code for API
+- Build a modular code for python and API
-    - Creating paths.py
-    -
+    - Log file config

-- Adjust app.py and flaskAPI.py to work in sync and is mainly app.py
+Next steps:-
 - Learn get method and also other methods of API

-Next steps:-
 - Connect API by frontend, i.e., Fetch APIs at frontend (Frontend and API talking to each other)
 - Prepare frontend development to display live charts